-The Employer will provide a separate or detachable itemized statement with each pay, showing the number of hours at straight time rate and at overtime rate, the wage rate and total deductions from the amount earned.
-It is further understood that itemized pay slips will be provided no later than the end of the shift on Friday and may be sent electronically to the employee's e-mail address.
+The Employer will provide a separate or detachable itemized statement with each pay period, showing the number of hours at straight time rate and at overtime rate, the wage rate, contributions and total deductions from the amount earned with a year to date total.
+It is further understood that itemized pay slips will be provided no later than the end of the shift on Friday and may be sent electronically to the Employee's e-mail address and/or printed out and hand-delivered.
+The Employer shall ensure the Employee(s) receive access to their pay slip.

-When employees are terminated, they shall be given sufficient notice to pick up their tools and personal effects before completion of their shift.
+When Employees are terminated, they shall be given sufficient notice to pick up their tools and personal effects before completion of their shift.
 Failing this, they shall be paid for one (1) hour at straight time to do so.

 If terminated after leaving the job site, and it becomes necessary for them to return to pick up tools and personal effects, they shall be paid transportation and travel time as provided in Article 7: Transportation.
-Final pay will be deposited to the employee's account within two working days following layoff.
+Final pay will be deposited to the Employee's account within two working days following layoff.

-An Employer may be required to deposit a twenty-five thousand dollar (\$25,000.00) bond for use in default of payment of wages and Employer and employee contributions as listed in this Agreement.
+An Employer may be required to deposit a twenty-five thousand dollar (\$25,000.00) bond for use in default of payment of wages and Employer and Employee contributions as listed in this Agreement.